How do you fight ransomware? 6 tips

 Not a week goes by without news of ransomware attacks.
 Even small businesses are vulnerable to such attacks.
 The good news is: you can take action to protect yourself.

 Bad Rabbit, Spider, GoldenEye: they sound like exciting action films.
 But they are dangerous software programmes designed to steal money from companies.
-The good news: According to British security company Sophos, fewer organisations worldwide were attacked with ransomware in January and February 2021 than in the previous year: 37% instead of 51%.
+The good news: According to British security company Sophos, fewer organisations worldwide were attacked in January and February 2021 than in the previous year: 37% instead of 51%.
 The bad news: The financial damage from a ransomware attack doubled globally.
 On average, the damage from one attack is about 1.5 million euros.